 Global warming has become a pseudo-science

-One of the issues we can discern with global warming as a science is the amount of capital, both monetary and in terms of careers and reputations that has been vested into it.
-Global warming has ventured out of the laboratories and halls of study and has allied itself with an industry of vested political and economical interests.
+One of the issues we can discern with global warming as a science is the amount of capital, both monetary and in terms of careers and reputations that have been vested into it.
+Global warming has ventured out of the laboratories and halls of study and has allied itself with an industry of vested political and economic interests.
 It has become an industry on its own.

 Rather from strictly presenting and debating science facts, global warming proponents have colluded with other forces in areas less familiar to traditional science.
 That of predictions.

-The global warming debate has indeed raised awareness to a potential threat humanity is facing, yet measures and policies with regard to the matter are mostly monetary of nature.
+The global warming debate has indeed raised awareness of the potential threat humanity is facing, yet measures and policies implemented with regard to the matter are mostly monetary of nature.
 CO2 stock exchanges, carbon taxes, investment in green technologies and fossil fuel divestment.
 Do we believe we can buy our way out of the problem?